GTN-Quebec/lom2mlr/documentation.md

     :::N3
     [] mlr2:DES0100 "Conditions favorables à l'intégration des TIC..."@fra-CA .

-#### general/language following ISO 639-3
+#### general/language following ISO-639-3

-Ideally, language should follow ISO 639-3.
+Ideally, language should follow ISO-639-3.
 This can be detected by a regular expression, and we can then translate as `MLR-3:DES0500`.
-Note that some letter triplets might not be valid ISO 639-3, which would not be detected by a simple regular expression.
+Again, valid ISO-639-2 language tags are translated to their ISO-639-3 equivalents.
+Note that some letter triplets might not be valid ISO-639-3 (or -2), which would not be detected by a simple regular expression.

-TODO: Supprimer le pays?

     :::xml
     <general>
-        <language>fra-CA</language>
+        <language>fr-CA</language>
     </general>

 Becomes